 VT-10 has been awarded six Meritorious Unit Commendations and six Chief of Naval Education and Training "Shore/Technical Training Excellence Awards", the most recent in 2018.
 "Wildcat" safety initiatives have earned the squadron 32 Chief of Naval Operations Safety Awards most recently in 2018.
 Additionally, due to the squadron's incredible safety record it has received the ADM John H. Towers Award for safety in 1978, 2008, 2009, 2011, 2012, 2013, and 2017.
 VT-10's training and production is also well recognized.
 The squadron received the CDR Theodore G. Ellyson Aviation Production Excellence Award in 2004, 2006, and 2010 as well as the VADM Robert Goldthwaite Award for Training Excellence six times.
 The squadron's safety publication The Scratching Post garnered VT-10 the Grampaw Pettibone Media award in 2011, 2016, and 2017.

-VT-10 was awarded the Secretary of the Navy FY 2017 Safety Excellence Award for aviation as well as the CNO Safety "S", and CNATRA Training Excellence Awards for CY 2014, 2016 and 2017.
+VT-10 was awarded the Secretary of the Navy FY 2017 Safety Excellence Award for aviation as well as the CNO Safety "S", and CNATRA Training Excellence Awards for CY 2014, 2016 and 2017, and 2018.
 VT-10 has and will continue to aggressively meet the challenges of a changing training environment and continues to proudly serve as the "NFO Gateway to the Fleet."